 The Light Show introduced two key innovations to the tradition.
 One was to add poetry reading and comic sketches to the mix.
 Chris led in both.
 He wrote and performed obscure poetry and bizarre sketches involving, for example, woodpecker sound-effects and inappropriate French translations.
 The second innovation was more fundamental.
 Dave and Tink had obtained a P.A. system and an electric guitar.
 Andy Vores, meanwhile, was the enthusiastic possessor of a drum kit.
 Prices ‘folk’ concerts went electric – and this was only five years after Dylan had done the very same thing.

-Meanwhile, the Saturday afternoon gatherings continued after the show and culminated on April 25th 1970 in an ‘event’ billed as TWEADIFARG – more music and hanging out as I recall.
-It was an acronym for The West End and District Folk Arts Revival Group, so perhaps the whole series of gatherings had been under that banner ?
+Meanwhile, the Saturday afternoon gatherings continued after the show and culminated on April 25th 1970 in an ‘event’ billed as TWEADIFARG (more music and hanging out as I recall).
+This was an acronym for The West End and District Folk Arts Revival Group, so perhaps the whole series of gatherings had been under that banner ?

 Another concert/show took place on 6th November 1970.
 Dave, Tink and Andy played, but that’s all I can discover.
 There was then another Chris and Co event on the 10th and 11th December 1970 called Something to Remember.
 Music, poetry, sketches, surrealism.
 Dave, Tink, Andy and John Cameron played as Gigolo.
 I believe I did the lights again.